Paint gets chipped, scratched and worn. Defects in paint allow corrosion, which can weaken a frame.

 If a frame is refinished before there is serious damage, you can get many more years of use out of it.

 How much of the work does it make sense to do yourself?
 With a steel frame, there are several good answers, depending on available time, your workspace, and how much the appearance of the frame matters to you.

 With non-steel frames, options are more limited, but I'll describe them too.

 Professional bicycle framebuilders and refinishing shops do fancy, multi-color paint jobs and complete restorations, even reproducing original decals, striping and chrome.
 If you'll be satisfied with a simpler appearance, an industrial refinishing shop or auto-body shop can do excellent work at a lower cost.
 I'll also describe a do-it-yourself paint job which results in an ugly but very durable finish.

 But -- 90% of the work of refinishing is in the preparation.
 With a bicycle frame, much of this work can be accomplished with ordinary bicycle tools and other simple tools and supplies, though final preparation for painting is best handed over to a professional.
-One preparation is complete, you may have the frame professionally refinished, or take it back and give it the ugly finish I mentioned.
+Once preparation is complete, you may have the frame professionally refinished, or give it the ugly finish I mentioned.

 The main example here is a home-built steel tandem frame made from junk frames.
 (I described the construction of this frame in another article.)